awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 ------

-The event tracker ARN and tracking ID are displayed, for example:
+The event tracker ARN and tracking ID display, for example:

 ```
 {